Purpose of Sanction Guidelines

 - Find the rule that was violated.
 The violations are listed by rule number (e.g.“Rule 8: Hazing”).

 - Look to see which “Conduct” most accurately describes the circumstances of the violation.
 Each rule may have more than one category of “Conduct.”
-For example Rule 14 has several, including “14a.1 Use of alcohol by individual under legal age” and “14a2.1 Possession of alcohol by individual under legal age.”
+For example, Rule 14 has several, including “14a.1 Use of alcohol by an individual under legal age” and “14a2.1 Possession of alcohol by individuals under legal age.”

 - The “Typical Sanction” will be in the column directly adjacent to the category of “Conduct” you selected.